 The JBL Xtreme 3 trades out the small feet of the Xtreme 2 for a textured area on the bottom—similar to that of the JBL Clip 4.
 This seems less stable than two clear places to rest the speaker, which I prefer.
 As a result, it stays stable on flat surfaces but requires more finesse on slopes or curves.
 Plastic bumpers on its ends allow the speaker to bounce, especially if you drop it bass radiator-side down.
 Bumpers prevent dents and damage, but it also means these areas quickly collect scuffs and marks.

-Two USB ports sit around back, including one input/output USB-C port and a power out Type-A port.
+Two USB ports sit around back, including one input/output USB-C port and a power-out Type-A port.
 You also get a 3.5mm aux input here for wired playback.
 These are all behind a small door, which protects them from dust and debris.

-How do you control the JBL Xtreme 3?
+How to control the JBL Xtreme 3

 On top of the JBL Xtreme 3, you’ll find the same control buttons as on many other speakers from the brand.
 These include volume adjustments, PartyBoost, and a combined play, pause, and skip track button.
 JBL doesn’t backlight these buttons, but they are shaped differently from each other.
 The power and Bluetooth buttons are illuminated, but not distinguished by shape or feel.
 A battery indicator is right below the now larger and more minimalist “JBL” logo compared to the small red badge adorning the Xtreme 2.